feilipu/NASCOM_BASIC_4.7/rc2014_NascomBasic32k/README.md

 # Assembly (or compiled C) Program Usage

+The `MEEK I,J` and `MOKE I` keywords can be used to hand edit assembly programs, where `I` is the address of interest as a signed integer, and `J` is the number of 16 Byte blocks to display. `MOKE` Byte entry can be exited with `CTRL C` or just carriage return.
+For hand assembly programs the user program address needs to be manually entered into the `USRLOC` address `0x8204` using `DOKE`.
+Address entry can also be converted from HEX to signed integer using the `&` HEX prefix, i.e. in `MOKE &9000` `&9000` is converted to `−28672`.

+## Using `HLOAD` for uploading compiled and assembled programs.

 1. Select the preferred origin `.ORG` for your arbitrary program, and assemble a HEX file using your preferred assembler, or compile a C program using z88dk.
 For the RC2014 32kB suitable origins commence from `0x8400`, and the default origin for z88dk RC2014 is `0x9000`.

-2. At the Basic interpreter type `HLOAD`, then the command will initiate and look for your program's Intel HEX formatted information on the serial interface.
+2. At the BASIC interpreter type `HLOAD`, then the command will initiate and look for your program's Intel HEX formatted information on the serial interface.

 3. Using a serial terminal, upload the HEX file for your arbitrary program that you prepared in Step 1, using the Linux `cat` utility or similar.
 If desired the python `slowprint.py` program can also be used for this purpose. `python slowprint.py > /dev/ttyUSB0 < myprogram.hex` or `cat > /dev/ttyUSB0 < myprogram.hex`.
 The RC2014 interface can absorb full rate uploads, so using `slowprint.py` is an unnecessary precaution.